 Chester, is that you?
 The Cheetoh’s parent breeds are the Ocicat and the Bengal.
 This is a muscular, large cat that walks as though they were stalking prey while on the hunt.
 Luckily they’re also fun-loving, playful, and full of snuggles.

-The Cheetoh is one of the newest cat breeds in existence and not yet recognized by cat associations and breed registries.
+The Cheetoh is one of the rarest breeds on our list, being among the newest cat breeds in existence.
+In fact, it’s not yet recognized by many cat associations and breed registries.
 This uncommon kitty can weigh up to 20+ pounds, one of the largest exotic cat breeds on our list.
 They are highly trainable and enjoy walking on a leash outdoors.

 Egyptian Mau

 Of all the cats that look like leopards, the Egyptian Mau may be closest to the snow leopard.
 These exotic cats are the only naturally spotted breed of domestic cat, and can run up to 30 mph!
-Their ancestors are also highly visible in ancient Egyptian artwork.
+Their ancestors are also highly visible in ancient artwork found throughout Egypt

 It’s likely that the cat that the Egyptian Mau is a predecessor of is the breed of domestic cat that lived with the ancient Egyptians for hundreds of years.
 This also makes the Egyptian Mau one of the oldest known domestic cat breeds.
 "Mau" is actually the Egyptian word for cat!